This competition aims to provide a route for supporting clinically relevant innovative projects in the area of diabetes care.

 ✅ Successful applicants will have to acknowledge ABCD and DCT in all outputs including publications and presentations.

-✅ Awardees will be required to present the results at the ABCD annual conference and publish an aspect of their work in the British Journal of Diabetes.
+✅ Awardees will be required to present the results at the ABCD annual conference and publish their research, along with a review (1500-3000 word) on the subject of the research for publication in the British Journal of Diabetes.

 "Success with this grant award has given me the confidence to actively seek other funding opportunities, and has demonstrated to me that I am starting to develop the skills required to be a successful academic...I intend to have a fully active academic career and this grant award has hopefully provided the first steps to achieving that." 💬 2023 awardee, Oluwaseun Anyiam, University of Nottingham / University Hospitals of Derby and Burton NHS Foundation Trust